ACSTechnologies/ChurchLife-RestClient-CSharp/README.md

 Dependencies
 ------------
-The client uses [RestSharp](http://nuget.org/packages/RestSharp)which can be installed as a NuGet package
+The client uses [RestSharp](http://nuget.org/packages/RestSharp) which can be installed as a NuGet package